Ed-Fi-Exchange-OSS/MappingEDU/docs/getting-started/Installation.md

 ### Command Line

 On the developer workstation, `migrate.exe` is in `packages\EntityFramework.6.2.0\tools`.
-You will want to copy it to the bin directory so that it is side-by-side with the DataAccess assembly.
+You will want to copy it to the Web.UI bin directory so that it is side-by-side with the DataAccess assembly.
 In the NuGet package described above, it is bundled into the `bin` directory.
 For detailed help, run `migrate.exe /?`.
 Here is a sample command.

-Note that you _must not_ have a `.\` or `./` at the beginning of the assembly name - doing so will cause an error.
+❗ You _must not_ have a `.\` or `./` at the beginning of the assembly name in the command below; doing so will cause an error.

+❗❗ This is a finicky old tool whose error messages are not always helpful.
+With the exact same source code, it may work on one computer and fail on another.
+Deploying from Visual Studio is a more consistent experience.

 ```powershell
 ./migrate MappingEdu.Core.DataAccess.dll `